Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Antivirus Functionality

 \subsection{Results}

 The results of the experiments using AVs 1-4 as black-box targets are presented in Table~\ref{tab:AV_results} and Figures~\ref{fig:agreement_all} and~\ref{fig:roc_AVs_all}.
-The dualFCNN surrogates perform better than the other surrogates in terms of agreement for AVs 1 to 3.
-However, there is a lot of variance in the results which may be due to the imbalance of the dataset.
+The FFNN-TL surrogates perform much better than the other surrogates in terms of agreement for all AVs.
+In addition, the method shows a lot less variance in the results compared to dualFFNN and the baseline models.
+The high variance of the other surrogate models can be attributed to the small and imbalanced dataset, which could be a real problem for an attacker.
 This is also apparent in the ROC curves in Figure~\ref{fig:roc_AVs_all}.
-The best results in terms of agreement and surrogate model accuracy are against AV2, which was the AV with the smallest gap in performance between the thief and test datasets (Table~\ref{tab:AVs_results}).
-When using the full dataset (140K data points and no sampling strategy), the agreement of the dualFCNN surrogates is slightly higher for all AVs apart from AV4.
-This shows that even with this imbalanced dataset, our surrogates perform almost as well as they could have with the given thief dataset.
+The best results in agreement and surrogate model accuracy are against AV2, which was the AV with the smallest gap in performance between the thief and test datasets (Table~\ref{tab:AVs_results}).
+When using the full dataset (140K data points and no sampling strategy), the agreement of the FFNN-TL surrogate is higher for all AVs, and the dualFFNN performs quite well for both AV1 and AV2.
+The advantage of having additional data, even if not used to query the target, is quite significant.